tmgithub/Rhasspy_Robot_Control/README.md

 * [Demo Videos](#Demo)

 ## General <a name="General"></a>
-    The project is under permanent development so this readme is only a snapshot
+    The project is under permanent development so this readme is only a snapshot12101

     This project controls servo motors of a roboter via offline voice control ( rhasspy ).
     It is divided into two parts.